MTG/essentia/README.md

 `export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/config`

-Still working on resolving linker issues involving `Gaia2` for `example` `streaming_extractor_music_svm` extractor.
+Still working cleaning up linker references issues involving `Gaia2` for `example` `streaming_extractor_music_svm` extractor to make build more generic, less specific to Ubuntu.

+Examples are now built for `essentia` using `--with-gaia-qt5`.
+Will make changes to allow `Qt4` to work.

 You can download and use prebuilt static binaries for a number of Essentia's command-line music extractors instead of installing the complete library

 - [doc/sphinxdoc/extractors_out_of_box.rst](doc/sphinxdoc/extractors_out_of_box.rst)